D-Nayte/wmc-prettier-linter/ESLint.WMC.instructions.md

 in your terminal and choose if you are using typescript or not to set up ESLint for your project.

-Now, your code is automatically checked and formatted while you write.
+Now, your code is automatically checked while you write and formatted after save `(recommended extensions needed)`.
 Upon committing the code to GitHub, all modified files are rechecked.
 If any issues are found during the check, the code commit is aborted, and errors are reported.

+ATTENTION!
+If you still wanto to commit with errors, use `git commit --no-verify`

 ---

+## Lint and Fix

-## You can also manually check your code by entering:
+You can also manually check your code by entering:

 - `npm run wmcLint`

+in your terminal.

+You can also autofix your code by typing:

+- `npx eslint . --fix`

 in your terminal.